 Figure Out How Much You Can Borrow in Kansas

 Personal income largely determines how much you can borrow in Kansas.
 For a government-secured loan, your housing cost generally can be no more than 30 percent of your monthly earnings.
-Lending limits on FHA mortgage products available to Kansas residents will also be different in each county, but the ceiling is usually $271,050 for a single-family home.
-Here’s a rundown on lending limits throughout Kansas:
+The lending limit on FHA mortgage products available to Kansas residents for 2020 is $331,760 for a single-family home.
+Here's a rundown on lending limits throughout Kansas:

 Buying a Home in Kansas: What the Experts Know